GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipulate.md

         chr3	16	27
         ```

-!!! quote ""

 Here, we specify the columns (and their order) we want to sort by as `-k` arguments.
 In technical terms, `-k` specifies the sorting keys and their order.
 Each `-k` argument takes a range of columns as `start,end`, so to sort by a single column we use `start,start`.
 In the preceding example, we first sorted by the first column (chromosome), as the first `-k` argument was `-k1,1` .
 Sorting by the first column alone leads to many ties in rows
 with the same chromosomes (e.g., “chr1” and “chr3”).
 Adding a second `-k` argument with a different column tells sort how to break these ties.
 In our example, `-k2,2n` tells sort to sort by the second column (start position), treating this column as numerical data (because there’s an `n` in `-k2,2n`).

 The end result is that rows are grouped by chromosome and sorted by start position.

 ??? tip "What if we want to sort the chromosome column when there are 10+ chromosomes?"
     Let's say we have a file with chromosomes named chr1, chr2, chr10, and chr11.
 If we sort this file using `sort -k1,1`, the output will be:
     ```bash
     chr1
     chr10
     chr11
     chr2
     ```
     This is because `sort` treats the chromosome names as strings, and sorts them lexicographically.
 To sort the chromosome names numerically, we can use the `-V` option, which sorts version numbers in a way that is more intuitive for humans.
 The `-V` option sorts the chromosome names in a way that takes into account the numeric values in the names.
 So,
     ```bash
     sort -k1,1 -V test-chr-sort.txt
     ```
     Will output:
     ```bash
     chr1
     chr2
     chr10
     chr11
     ```

-??? question "Exercise 4.3"
+!!! question "Exercise 4.3"

     ***Mus_musculus.GRCm38.75_chr1_random.gtf*** file is ***Mus_musculus.GRCm38.75_chr1.gtf*** with permuted rows (and without a metadata
     header).
 Can you group rows by chromosome, and sort by position?
 If yes, append the output to a separate file.

-    ??? success "solution"
+    ??? success "Solution"
         ```bash
         sort -k1,1 -k4,4n Mus_musculus.GRCm38.75_chr1_random.gtf > Mus_musculus.GRCm38.75_chr1_sorted.gtf
         ```